 Vegan parmasen, to taste – optional

-2. Broil for 10 minutes in the oven (watching closely, so it does not burn).
-Remove from oven, flip, and return to oven for 5 more minutes (watching closely once more).
+3. Broil the asparagus for 10 minutes in the oven.
+Closely monitor it through the broiling process, so it doesn’t burn.
+Remove from oven, flip the asparagus, and return to oven for ~5 more minutes or until it’s cooked through and a bit crispy.
 Remove from oven, and set aside.

-3. In a large non-stick skillet or wok, add 1 Tbsp olive oil, the shallots and garlic over low heat.
+4. In a large non-stick skillet (or wok), add 1 Tbsp olive oil, the shallots and garlic over low heat.
 Sauté for 1 minute.
-Then, add the crumbled tempeh bacon, and turn heat up to medium-high.
-When the tempeh bacon reaches the level of crispness you like (I did mine for ~7 minutes), spoon it into a large mixing bowl and set aside.
+Then, add the tempeh bacon, and turn heat up to medium-high.
+Fry the tempeh bacon until it’s crispy enough for you (I did mine for ~7 minutes).
+Then, spoon it into a large mixing bowl and set aside.

-5. Dump the tempeh bacon back into the skillet (or wok) with the toasted bread cubes.
+6. Next, you’ll want to infuse the toasted bread cubes with some of the flavor from the tempeh bacon.
+Add the tempeh bacon back into the skillet (or wok) with the toasted bread cubes.
 Stir it around over medium-low heat for another minute.
-Add the toasty bread cubes and the tempeh bacon into the large mixing bowl.
+Then, spoon the toasty bread cubes and the tempeh bacon into the large mixing bowl.

-7.Drizzle everything with lemon juice (I squeezed ~1-2 tsp lemon juice on it) and olive oil, and season with salt and black pepper.
-Gently mix together and taste.
+8. Finally, drizzle everything with lemon juice (I squeezed ~1-2 tsp lemon juice on it) and olive oil, and season with salt and black pepper.
+Gently mix together and taste the vegan panzanella salad.
 Adjust seasonings, if needed (more salt? more lemon juice?).
 Serve immediately.